umccr/umccrise/workflow.md

 The idea is to simply bring germline variants in cancer predisposition genes:

 1. Take passing "ensemble" germline VCF from [bcbio](https://github.com/umccr/workflows/tree/master/bcbio).
 "Ensemble" has variants supported by at least 2 of 3 callers (we use strelka2, vardict, and GATK Haplotype Caller).
-2. Sort VCF by coordinate, extract `PASS` calls.
-3. Add back variants from somatic calling filtered as common GnomAD.
+2. Add back variants from somatic calling filtered as common GnomAD.
-4. Subset variants to a list of ~200 cancer predisposition genes, which is build by [CPSR](https://github.com/sigven/cpsr) from 3 curated sources: [TCGA](https://www.ncbi.nlm.nih.gov/pubmed/29625052) pan-cancer study, [COSMIC CGC](https://cancer.sanger.ac.uk/census), and [Norwegian Cancer Genomics Consortium](http://cancergenomics.no/).
+3. Subset variants to a list of ~200 cancer predisposition genes, which is build by [CPSR](https://github.com/sigven/cpsr) from 3 curated sources: [TCGA](https://www.ncbi.nlm.nih.gov/pubmed/29625052) pan-cancer study, [COSMIC CGC](https://cancer.sanger.ac.uk/census), and [Norwegian Cancer Genomics Consortium](http://cancergenomics.no/).
-5. Report variants using CPSR, which classifies variants in the context of cancer predisposition by overlapping with [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) pathogenic and VUS variants and GnomAD rare variants.
+4. Report variants using [CPSR](https://github.com/sigven/cpsr), which classifies variants in the context of cancer predisposition by overlapping with [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) pathogenic and VUS variants and GnomAD rare variants.
 It also ranks variants according pathogenicity score by ACMG and cancer-specific criteria.

-[ ] _TODO: Does this still match the updates to preferred transcript choice?
-Do we want to mention the logic within CPSR on how it picks the right transcript?_

-[ ] _TODO: Old text from Google Docs below.
-Is this still valid?
-If so, merge in:_
+When a variant is annotated as having multiple functional depending on a context of a gene and a trascript, a higher impact events are prioritized, and if all things equal, [APPRIS principal transcripts](http://appris.bioinfo.cnio.es/#/) are preferred.
+In any case, one event per variant is reported.
+Events are reported in 4 tiers according to their significance:

-> * ClinVar variants: pre-classified variants according to a five-level tier scheme (Pathogenic to Benign):
+    * ClinVar variants: pre-classified variants according to a five-level tier scheme (Pathogenic to Benign):
-> * Non-ClinVar variants: classified by CPSR according to a five-level tier scheme (Pathogenic to Benign)
+    * Non-ClinVar variants: classified by CPSR according to a five-level tier scheme (Pathogenic to Benign)
-> * Secondary findings (optional) - pathogenic ClinVar variants in the ACMG recommended list for reporting of incidental findings,
+    * Secondary findings (optional) - pathogenic ClinVar variants in the ACMG recommended list for reporting of incidental findings,
-> * GWAS hits (optional) - variants overlapping with previously identified hits in genome-wide association studies (GWAS) of cancer phenotypes (i.e. low to moderate risk conferring alleles), using NHGRI-EBI Catalog of published genome-wide association studies as the underlying source.
+    * GWAS hits (optional) - variants overlapping with previously identified hits in genome-wide association studies (GWAS) of cancer phenotypes (i.e. low to moderate risk conferring alleles), using NHGRI-EBI Catalog of published genome-wide association studies as the underlying source.
 The unclassified non-ClinVar variants are assigned a pathogenicity level based on the aggregation of scores according to previously established ACMG criteria.
 The ACMG criteria includes cancer-specific criteria, as outlined and specified in several previous studies.

 ## Structural variants

 The idea is to report gene fusions, exon deletions, high impact and LoF events in tumor suppressors, and prioritize events in cancer genes.

 1. Start with the somatic SV VCF from [bcbio](https://github.com/umccr/workflows/tree/master/bcbio) called by [Manta](https://github.com/illumina/manta) SV caller.
-2. Refine SVs using Hartwig break-point-inspector, which locally re-assembles SV loci to get more accurate breakpoint positions and AF estimates.
+2. Refine SVs using Hartwig [break-point-inspector](https://bioconda.github.io/recipes/break-point-inspector/README.html), which locally re-assembles SV loci to get more accurate breakpoint positions and AF estimates.
 3. Filter low-quality calls:
    * require split or paired reads support at least 5x,
    * for low frequency variants (<10% at both breakpoints), require read support 10x,